broozar/SteamShiva/README.md

 ## Details ##
 This is a plugin to integrate the Steamworks SDK into the Shiva 3D game engine.
 Right now this is built with:
-* Steamworks 1.35
+* Steamworks 1.38a
 * Shiva 1.9.2

 ## Credits ##
 This plugin was started as a joint effort between Shaderman and error454. error454 now maintains it and uses it in Rage Runner.
-The last error454 version was 1.29, versions 1.34 and 1.35 were compiled by broozar from ShiVaTechnologies SAS.
-DLC addition by Tuomas Karmakallio.
+The last error454 version was 1.29, current version is compiled with Steamworks SDK 1.38a using VS2015 DLC addition by Tuomas Karmakallio.
 Steam Controller addition by Felix Caffier.

 # Basic Configuration #
-0. Copy the steam_api(64).dll/(dylib/so) to the root of your project directory.
-This has to be done after exporting your game project as well.
 1. Add the file **steam_appid.txt** to the folder where your shiva editor executable is.
 In the file, put your steam app ID, or **480** if you want to run in test mode.
 480 is the appID of "Spacewar", the Steam SDK test project.
 2. Add the Steam AI as a user AI.
 3. Add the Steam plugin to your project.